 Sicily was defended by two Italian corps and designated Fortress Areas around the main ports on the island.
 In early July, there were approximately 200,000 Italian troops organised into four frontline infantry divisions along with inferior coastal divisions and brigades.
 The Germans had two divisions on the island numbering about 32,000 troops, ostensibly to support their Italian allies.
 There also about 30,000 Luftwaffe personnel.
 The defence plan was for the coastal formations to form a screen to fight the invasion where it occurred, holding the field divisions in reserve to deploy once the main axes of advance were determined.
 When the invasion was launched, 40,000 more German troops were sent to the island as reinforcements.
-As time passed, German commanders became increasingly contemptuous of the Italians and by early August had taken over command of all sectors in which there were German troops.
+As time passed, German commanders became increasingly contemptuous of the Italians and by early August had taken over command of all sectors where there were German troops.

 Allied forces were organised into two task forces.
 Task Force 545, responsible for the eastern part of the island, was built on the British 8th Army including the 1st Canadian Infantry Division and the 1st Canadian Tank Brigade.
 It was commanded by General Sir Bernard Montgomery.
 The Task Force 343 in the west was based on the 7th US Army commanded by Lieutenant General George S. Patton.
 Both Armies reported to General Alexander, Commander 15th Army Group.

 Just after dawn on July 10, the seaborne assault began.
 The Canadians were on the left flank of the British landings that spread over 40 miles of shoreline, landing near Pachino.
 The Americans established their beachheads to the west.
 The plan had the British fighting up the east coast of the island while the Americans cleared the west and moved eastwards towards Messina.
 The Canadians moved through the mountains and hills aiming for the base of the imposing volcanic cone of Mount Etna.
 Their plan was to push the enemy into a pocket north of Etna and prevent them from escaping to the mainland.